gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note that the language-specific element is only present if the appropriate plugin has been applied.
 So the 'cCompiler' extension is only available if the 'c' plugin has been applied.

-(Also note that linker arguments are no longer automatically escaped with '-Xlinker' on GCC)

 #### Source sets for a native component (executable or library) are automatically configured